TTK4235/Intro-to-C-Linux/readme.md

    - Call `ls ..` to check that the file is moved.
  - Similarly to `mv`, we also have `cp` for copying.
  - [ ] We can remove files using `rm`.
 Remove the file you created, moved (and any copies you created if you also copied it).
+   - To remove folders, we must use the option `rm -r folder` (`-r` means "recursive").

 `mv`, `cp` and `rm` all have their own set of options.
 You can see what these are by calling eg `rm --help`.
 For `cp` and `rm`, we see that we need to use the option `-r` or `--recursive` to copy or remove folders.

 If we want to select multiple files that match a certain pattern, we can use the wildcard `*`.
 For example, if we want to remove all files that end in `.txt`, we can call rm `*.txt`.

+You can save yourself some typing by using tab for autocomplete, and the arrow keys to navigate previous commands.

 In the terminal, Ctrl-C and Ctrl-V do not perform copy/paste, and you can find a brief history as to why [here](http://superuser.com/a/421468).
 Instead, use `Ctrl + Shift + [C/V/X]`